54 Rooms in a House: Design Inspiration for Your Home

 38. Wine Tasting Room

-If you enjoy visiting wineries, you might be inspired to create a room specifically designed for wine tasting and entertaining guests.
-It's often part of a wine cellar or wine storage room and should include tables and comfortable seating.
-Wine barrels are perfect for small tables and can be topped with glass to make them wider.
+If you enjoy visiting wineries, you might want to create a room just for wine tasting and hosting guests.
+A tasting room is often part of a wine cellar or wine storage room, and should include tables and comfortable seating.
+Wine barrels make perfect small tables and can be topped with glass to widen their surface.

 39. Home Bar